matijazezelj/oib/docs/index.md

 # 🔭 Observability in a Box

-**A plug-and-play observability stack for developers and homelabs.**
+**A plug-and-play observability stack for developers.
+Zero config, production-ready patterns.**

 Clone, run `make install`, and get instant observability for your projects using Grafana's LGTM stack (Loki, Grafana, Tempo, Prometheus).